 - Higher education professors

 - Museum educators and other informal educators (after-school program facilitators, etc.)

-Participants will be notified of their acceptance by April 15, 2021.
+Applicants will be notified of acceptance by Friday, April 21, 2023.

-The 2021 Summer Institute for Educators is supported by generous gifts from the Park Foundation, the William Randolph Hearst Foundation, the Sara Shallenberger Brown Fund, the PaineWebber Endowment, and the Annetta J. and Robert M. Coffelt Sr. and Robert M. Coffelt Jr. Endowed Fellowship.
+The 2023 Summer Institute for Educators is supported by generous gifts from the William Randolph Hearst Foundation, the Sara Shallenberger Brown Fund, the PaineWebber Endowment, and the Annetta J. and Robert M. Coffelt Sr. and Robert M. Coffelt Jr. Endowed Fellowship.